PlanQK/planqk-platform-docs/platform_instructions/knowledge_platform.md

 ### Relations

 This section is probably the heart of any use case.
 Any algorithm or implementation, that is associated to the use case should be noted here.
 Linking this information helps interested readers to get a better understanding of use case at hand and the methods used by you and your collaborators.
-If available, possible data pools (which can be used for associated services), as well as qAI apps can be linked here as well.
+If available, possible data pools (which can be used for associated services), as well as Quantum apps can be linked here as well.

 ### Contacts